eblot/pyftdi/pyftdi/README.rst

   modes.
 PyFtdi can be used with pyspiflash_ module that demonstrates how to use the FTDI SPI master with a pure-Python serial flash device driver for several common devices.

+* I2C master.
+For now, only 7-bit address are supported.

 * JTAG is under development and is not fully supported yet.